 Integrate a multi-channel messenger into your recruitment software for a faster candidate reach-out.
 Create/edit/copy/paste/send messages and attachments to networking sites, IM apps, etc. Make audio calls, pick channels of your choice.
-Create an IM mobile app or get a chatbot to further qualify candidates, reach passive candidates, and overall improve candidate experience by being there for them 24/7.
+Create an IM mobile app or get a chatbot to further qualify candidates, reach passive candidates, and overall improve the candidate experience by being there for them 24/7.

 Check the recruitment solution we helped to develop: Recruitment Management System: Lightweight Web and Mobile Solutions with Messaging

 Hiring people is by far the most important thing companies do.
 No amount of HR or management can fix the problem of hiring the “wrong” people.
-Have an idea how to take the hiring process to the next quality level?
+Have an idea of how to take the hiring process to the next quality level?
 Make it better with us.

 Global trends of telecommuting, gig economy, employee experience, real-time learning are redefining the workplace and the way companies seek and secure talent.
-Faster, more comprehensive reachout, better sourcing and candidate vetting tools, more attractive career pages and adverts, more engaging and efficient hiring and onboarding funnel, digital roadmap for recruiters, collaborative tools for all decision-makers are worth investing into to take the hiring process to a new quality level.
+Faster, more comprehensive reachout, better sourcing and candidate vetting tools, more attractive career pages and adverts, more engaging and efficient hiring and onboarding funnel, a digital roadmap for recruiters, collaborative tools for all decision-makers are worth investing in to take the hiring process to a new quality level.